minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #pagebreak()

 = Research Design <research-design>
-This section will deal with the reasoning behind the chosen roll call votes and and the hypothesis which are set up for the analysis.
+This section will deal with the reasoning behind the chosen roll call votes and campaign contributions, and the hypothesis which are set up for the analysis.

-== Roll Call Vote Specifications <vote_spec>
+== Stratmann's (2002) Specifications <vote_spec>
 // Conditions met: Vote repition, winners & losers defined, Thomas Stratmann @stratmann-2002, who in his 2002 paper follows a similar methodology to determine the causal relationship between campaign contributions